nuxy/bittrex_autotrader/README.md

 | method | Moving Average calculation method.      | method                           | arithmetic    |
 | delay  | Seconds to delay order status requests. | 0                                | 30            |

+## Bittrex API

+Outside of the basic trading functionality a full implementation of the Bittrex API has been provided for those would want to extend this script.
+Runnning `make` will generate the class HTML documentation.

+### Usage Example

+    #!/usr/bin/env python

+    from bittrex_autotrader import BittrexApiRequest

+    apiReq = BittrexApiRequest(apikey, secret)
+    ticker = apiReq.public_ticker(market)

+    print ticker['Ask']

 ## Donations

 If this script makes you ~~money~~ happy then buy me a :beer: using one of the crypto-currencies below: